farshed/farshed.github.io/src/content/blog/borderline-internals.md

 Some of the ways that identity disturbance manifests in behaviour include:

-- **Unstable Self-Image**: Fluctuating views about oneself, often influenced by relationships or immediate circumstances.
+- **Unstable self-Image**: Fluctuating views about oneself, often influenced by relationships or immediate circumstances.
-- **Chronic Feelings of Emptiness**: A pervasive sense that something is missing or incomplete.
+- **Chronic feelings of emptiness**: A pervasive sense that something is missing or incomplete.
-- **Inconsistent Behaviour**: Gross inconsistencies in behaviour over time and across situations.
+- **Inconsistent behaviour**: Gross inconsistencies in behaviour over time and across situations.
-- **Transient Over-Identification**: A tendency to make temporary hyperinvestments in roles, value systems, world views, and relationships that ultimately break down.
+- **Transient over-identification**: A tendency to make temporary hyperinvestments in roles, value systems, world views, and relationships that ultimately break down.
-- **Shifting Goals and Values**: Changing career aspirations, religious beliefs, or personal goals frequently and without clear rationale.
+- **Shifting goals and values**: Changing career aspirations, religious beliefs, or personal goals frequently and without clear rationale.
-- **Fragmented Sense of History**: Difficulty integrating past experiences into a coherent life narrative, leading to a disjointed sense of self and a lack of sense of continuity over time.
+- **Fragmented sense of history**: Difficulty integrating past experiences into a coherent life narrative, leading to a disjointed sense of self and a lack of sense of continuity over time.
-- **Sense of a Foreshortened Future**: Belief that one has a limited future and will not experience normal life events, such as career progression, marriage, or aging.
+- **Sense of a foreshortened future**: Belief that one has a limited future and will not experience normal life events, such as career progression, marriage, or aging.
-- **Fragmented Self-States**: Inability to integrate multiple aspects of self into a coherent whole at any given time, leading to abrupt changes in personality and behaviour.
+- **Fragmented self-states**: Inability to integrate multiple aspects of self into a coherent whole at any given time, leading to abrupt changes in personality and behaviour.
-- **Emotional Instability**: Emotions and self-perceptions are easily influenced by external factors.
+- **Emotional instability**: Emotions and self-perceptions are easily influenced by external factors.
-- **Sexual or Gender Identity Confusion**: Being unsure of one's sexual orientation and/or gender.
+- **Sexual or gender identity confusion**: Being unsure of one's sexual orientation and/or gender.
-- **External Dependency**: Relying excessively on others for validation and sense of self.
+- **External dependency**: Relying excessively on others for validation and sense of self.
-- **Intolerance to Being Alone**: A need to be constantly surrounded by people or engaged in activities, to avoid confronting the inner emptiness.
+- **Intolerance to being alone**: A need to be constantly surrounded by people or engaged in activities, to avoid confronting the inner emptiness.
-- **Sensation Seeking**: Engaging in reckless activities as a way to "feel alive" or define oneself.
+- **Sensation seeking**: Engaging in reckless activities as a way to "feel alive" or define oneself.
-- **Changes in Appearance**: Making sudden and bizarre changes in one's appearance to cope with self-image issues.
+- **Changes in appearance**: Making sudden and bizarre changes in one's appearance to cope with self-image issues.
-- **Commitment Issues**: Difficulty making or maintaining long-term commitments in various aspects of life, due to uncertainty about one's own identity.
+- **Commitment issues**: Difficulty making or maintaining long-term commitments in various aspects of life, due to uncertainty about one's own identity.

 ## Impaired Mentalizing Ability